markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part3/index.md

 * _username_-hugo (mine is markkerry-hugo)
 * _username_.github.io (mine is markkerry.github.io)

-The _username_-hugo is what we are going to commit our site to.
-The GitHub action will install HUGO, build the site, then push it to _username_.github.io
+The _username_-hugo repo is where we are going to commit our site to.
+Then we'll create GitHub action in this repo which will install HUGO, build the site, and push it to the other _username_.github.io repo after each commit/push.

 <br>